appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

  No problem, it is easy to connect your custom domain to your GitHub Pages.

-Place this file in your appernetic-hugo-project repositorys static folder:
+Place this file in your appernetic-hugo-project repositories static folder:

 Filename: CNAME